-One of the key lessons of the model is that the kind of problems a growing company faces, will change over time.
-Any company is therefore forced to change to adapt to new circumstances and issues, or it will fail to maintain growth, or worse, fail altogether.
+One of the key lessons of the model is that the kind of problems a growing company faces will change over time.
+Therefore, any company is forced to adapt to new circumstances and issues, or it will fail to maintain growth, or worse, fail altogether.

 Speed of growth

 Another lesson from the model is that growth is far from linear, and the steps between phases do not happen at regular intervals.
 Many factors affect the speed of a company's growth, with one of the biggest influences being the industry's growth rate – it is much easier to grow your company at a fast pace in a fast-growing sector.
 That's good news for contract manufacturers - the market could be worth up to $2 trillion by 2030.